Angelina-Wang/difference_awareness/README.md

 - Analysis code: after run_benchmark.py is run (or output files are downloaded), from analysis/
     - run analyze_files.py to generate analyzed_all.pkl
     - run view_results.py to generate figures
+- LLM generations on our benchmark suite: analysis/outputs

 ## Benchmark Suite